Aston Martin & Curv Release New $75K AMR-C01 Racing Simulator [Photos]

 “This was a challenge for the design team as, although the simulator isn’t a car, it is inspired by our racing cars.
 It needed to exude the same elegance, boasting the same dynamic lines and balance of proportions as any Aston Martin with a racing lineage.
 I can picture the AMR-C01 in the most beautiful of residences as a sculptural work of art in its own right,” said Aston Martin’s chief creative officer Marek Reichman, according to the site.

 Just 150 units were made.
-More photos below.
+More photos in the gallery below.